Researcher and Resident Physician in Occupational and Environmental Medicine.

 Project coordinator of the WE Program, an intervention study among sugar cane workers in El Salvador preventing heat stress and chronic kidney disease of unknown causes.
 The project is financed by the Dutch National Postcode Lottery.

-I currently supervise two PhD students and several graduate students completing their masters thesis.
+I currently supervise three PhD students and previously several graduate students completing their masters thesis.

 I also teach and supervise students on the medical program at KI and serve as mentor for two PhD students and four medical students.